 Jeff Croiter’s lighting adds atmosphere to many of the songs by subtle light changes (blue, red, purple, green).
 Vietti’s costumes for the men are surprisingly nondescript, while several of the women’s costumes are very unflattering.
 As director/choreographer, Bergasse cleverly weaves dance throughout the show which helps to keep it from seeming like only a stage concert.
 In this new format, the unbeatable Smokey Joe’s Café may just run as long as the original production.

-Smokey Joe’s Café: the Songs of Lieber & Stoller (open run)
+Smokey Joe’s Café: the Songs of Lieber & Stoller (through November 4, 2018)

 Stage 42, 422 West 42nd Street, in Manhattan